romanvm/django-tinymce4-lite/docs/configuration.rst

   $ sudo apt install hunspell-uk

-Un Windows you need to add the necessary dictionaries manually to **enchant** package in ``site-packages`` directory of your working Python environment.
+On Windows you need to add the necessary dictionaries manually to **enchant** package in ``site-packages`` directory of your working Python environment.
 Additional spellchecker dictionaries can be downloaded from `this page`_.
 Unpack a :file:`.sox` file using an archive manager, for example `7zip`_, and copy :file:`.dic` and :file:`.aff` for your language to